-Taking a gap year is one of the most increasingly popular pastime for students freshly coming out high school.
-Basically, taking a gap year means delaying college education by a year to pursue an academic, extracurricular or career-oriented passion or goal.
+Taking a gap year is one of the most increasingly popular pastimes for students freshly coming out of high school.
+Basically, taking a gap year means delaying college education by a year to pursue an academic, extracurricular or career-oriented passion or goal, taking a Productive Gap Year can be a good idea.
 However, it is not advisable for anybody to take a gap year for any of the following reasons:

 - You haven’t figured out what you want to do yet.